 Casa Museo Lope de Vega

-This beautiful museum is actually the house of yet another famous Spaniard, Golden Age writer Lope de Vega.
+This beautiful unknown museum is actually the house of yet another famous Spaniard, Golden Age writer Lope de Vega.
 He lived in this beautiful 16th century house for 25 years until his death and wrote many of his greatest plays and poems during his stay there.
 The Casa Museo Lope de Vega offers a glimpse into the life of the author.
 On display are many relics and manuscripts from the Golden Age of Spanish literature.
 The collection includes a large number of 17th century books on loan from the National Library and many of Lope de Vega’s personal books and objects.

 Where: Calle de Cervantes, 11

-This is no ordinary museum.
+This hidden treasure is no ordinary museum.
 At least, not by the typical standards of historical museums.
 Goya’s Patheon is a temple or worship, a memorial burial ground and a mini art gallery!
 The historical Spanish painter was buried here in 1919 after he went missing in exile for several years.
-The museum is shrouded in strange mysteries, mostly because of the strange incident where Goya’s head went missing…That’s right.
+The unknown museum is shrouded in strange mysteries, mostly because of the strange incident where Goya’s head went missing…That’s right.
 Missing.
 Entrance to the museum is free, and throughout the halls of the pantheon visitors can marvel at some of Goya’s most impressive works.

 Where: Calle de Cervantes, 11